AshwanthramKL/Javascript_CrashCourse/Readme.md

 # Javascript Crash Course

+Built a basic input form with the following features:

+* addition of elements
+* deletion of elements
+* filter elements by name

-Source :
+## Source :
 <a href="https://youtu.be/hdI2bqOjy3c" target="_blank">Traversy Media Video</a>
 <a href="https://www.youtube.com/playlist?list=PLillGF-RfqbbnEGy3ROiLWk7JMCuSyQtX" target="_blank">Traversy Media Playlist</a>

-Built a basic input form.

-Brushed up on concepts such as:
+## Brushed up on concepts such as:
 * Basic Datatypes
 * Strings and String methods
 * Arrays